 NAIC Endorses a Model Bulletin Regarding the Utilization of AI within the Insurance Sector

 The insurance industry is rapidly evolving with Artificial Intelligence (AI) playing a significant role in the industry’s digital transformation.
 Insurance companies, and firms and organizations supporting the industry, need clear guidance to ensure that technological advances comply with regulatory standards and ethical principles and safeguard consumer interests.
-To attempt to address that need, the National Association of Insurance Commissioners (NAIC) adopted the Model Bulletin on the Use of Artificial Indigence Systems by Insurers (the “Bulletin” or “Document”) at its 2023 Fall National Meeting.
+To attempt to address that need, the National Association of Insurance Commissioners (NAIC) adopted the Model Bulletin on the Use of Artificial Intelligence Systems by Insurers (the “Bulletin” or “Document”) at its 2023 Fall National Meeting.

 The Bulletin was developed by the NAIC Innovation, Cybersecurity, and Technology Committee, led by Chair Kathleen A. Birrane, Maryland Insurance Commissioner, with co-vice chairs Michael Conway, Commissioner of the Colorado Division of Insurance, and Doug Ommen, Commissioner of the Iowa Insurance Division.
 The NAIC AI Model Bulletin assists insurers in navigating technological transition, while emphasizing the importance of ethical AI innovation and deployment, regulatory compliance, risk management and consumer trust.